alberttrann/Text_Classifier/README.md

 *   **Impact:**
     *   **Solved:** This solves the final problems of **coherence, synthesis, and fluency**.
 The hybrid model combines the factual grounding and reliability of our extractive system with the superior linguistic capabilities of a generative model.
     *   **Final State:** The system now produces summaries that are not only factually accurate, representative, and well-structured, but also read as if they were written by a skilled human.

+### Phase 11: The Supervised Algorithm

+We move from

 These are the 2 IELTS paragraphs to be tested throughout the experiment